-Evolution Why We Help: The Evolution of Cooperation Far from being a nagging exception to the rule of evolution, cooperation has been one of its primary architects By Martin A. Nowak Noma Bar Last april, as reactors at japan's fukushima daiichi nuclear power plant were melting down following a lethal earthquake and tsunami, a maintenance worker in his 20s was among those who volunteered to reenter the plant to try to help bring things back under control.
+Evolution Why We Help: The Evolution of Cooperation Far from being a nagging exception to the rule of evolution, cooperation has been one of its primary architects By Martin A. Nowak THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Noma Bar Last april, as reactors at japan's fukushima daiichi nuclear power plant were melting down following a lethal earthquake and tsunami, a maintenance worker in his 20s was among those who volunteered to reenter the plant to try to help bring things back under control.
 He knew the air was poisoned and expected the choice would keep him from ever marrying or having children for fear of burdening them with health consequences.
 Yet he still walked back through Fukushima's gates into the plant's radiation-infused air and got to work—for no more compensation than his usual modest wages.
 “There are only some of us who can do this job,” the worker, who wished to remain anonymous, told the Independent last July.
 “I'm single and young, and I feel it's my duty to help settle this problem.”
 Although they may not always play out on such an epic scale, examples of selfless behavior abound in nature.
 Cells within an organism coordinate to keep their division in check and avoid causing cancer, worker ants in many species sacrifice their own fecundity to serve their queen and colony, female lions within a pride will suckle one another's young.
 And humans help other humans to do everything from obtaining food to finding mates to defending territory.
 Even if the helpers may not necessarily be putting their lives on the line, they are risking lowering their own reproductive success for the benefit of another individual.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Digital Issue $5.99 Add To Cart Digital Issue + Subscription $39.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.